FreeEnergyLBM/LBM-shared/README.md

 Values that vary across the lattice such as velocity and density are stored as `Parameter` objects.
 Several functions are provided to set these values and to read them out.
-They can also be passed as templates to the `ParameterSave` class in order to write them to a file during the simulation.
+They can also be passed to methods in the `SaveHandler` class in order to write them to a file during the simulation.
 A list of the various parameters can be found in `src/Parameters.hh`.

 ## Running the Examples